Historic Downtown Homes for Sale | Living in Historic Downtown, NC — Tidal Realty Partners

 Historic Downtown Wilmington sits along the Cape Fear River, roughly centered in New Hanover County.
 I-40 terminates just north of downtown, providing direct access to Raleigh and the Piedmont.
 The downtown-to-beach drive (Wrightsville Beach) takes about 15 minutes.

 ILM airport is approximately 10–15 minutes from downtown.
 The WAVE Transit bus system serves the downtown area and connects to other parts of the city.
 The Riverwalk and flat terrain make biking a practical daily transportation option for many downtown residents.
+For current listings of Historic Downtown homes for sale, contact Tidal Realty Partners today.

 Frequently Asked Questions